-Property, plant and equipment are stated at cost.
-Depreciation is provided on the straightline method, using half year convention, over the estimated useful lives of the assets, which range from 3 to 33 years.
+Property, plant and equipment are stated at cost or fair value if donated.
+Depreciation is provided on the straight-line method, using half year convention, over the estimated useful lives of the assets, which range from 3 to 33 years.
 The Organization follows the practice of capitalizing and depreciating all expenditures for property, equipment and leasehold improvements costing \$5,000 or more and a useful life in excess of one year.

 Long lived assets, such as property, plant and equipment, are reviewed for impairment whenever events or changes in circumstances indicate that the carrying amount of the asset may not be recoverable.
 If the carrying amount of the long-lived asset (or asset group) exceeds its fair value and the carrying amount is not recoverable, an impairment loss is recognized.
 An impairment loss is measured as the amount by which the long-lived asset (or asset group) exceeds its fair value.
 Fair value is determined through various valuation techniques including undiscounted cash flow models, quoted fair values and third-party independent appraisals, as considered necessary.
-There is no such impairment for the years ended June 30, 2017 and 2016.
+There is no such impairment for the years ended June 30, 2018 and 2017.